wearefrank/frank-runner/README.md

 [Frank!Manual](https://frank-manual.readthedocs.io/en/latest/gettingStarted/configurationSyntaxChecking.html?highlight=code%20completion#try-code-completion)
 for more details.

-The Frank!Runner will also add a .gitignore (which you can commit to git) to eclude the FrankConfig.xsd from git.
+The Frank!Runner will also add FrankConfig.xsd to .gitignore (when not already present) to exclude the FrankConfig.xsd from git.

 The Frank!Runner will update the FrankConfig.xsd every time the Frank!Framework version is changed.